Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Discussion

 \subsection{Conclusions from the simulation of the spectrum evolution}

 As it was stated in Paper I, the case of PSR B1259$-$63 can play a crucial role in understanding the main factors that affects the observed spectra.
-Since the observed shape of PSR B1259$-$63 spectrum depends on the orbital phase, it is important to investigate how and why the changing environment causes the spectrum evolution.
+We believe that it is important to investigate how and why the changing environment causes the spectrum evolution.
 As an initial approach to study this problem we have constructed a simplified model of the system which includes the thermal absorption in a spherically symmetrical stellar wind (see Section~\ref{model}).
-Using this model we are able to recreate the basic properties of the PSR B1259$-$63 spectrum evolution, although the model is far from perfect and does not explain some peculiarities of the spectrum variations.
-However, we have estimated that the electron density has to be of the order of a few million particles per cubic cm (at the reference distance of 1~AU) in order to get any significant absorption.
-To sustain such densities one needs a stellar mass loss of the order of $10^{-9} M_{\odot}/{\rm year}$ assuming the wind speed of 1000~km/s and equal number of protons and electrons escaping the star.
-This mass-loss rate seems to be reasonable.
+Using this model we are able to recreate the basic properties of the PSR B1259$-$63 spectrum evolution, although the model is far from being perfect and does not explain some peculiarities of the spectrum variations.
+However, we have estimated that the electron density has to be of the order of a few million particles per cubic cm (at the reference distance of 1~AU) in order to get a necessary absorption.
+Since the direct measurements of the electron density around Be stars are not available (this quantity is almost impossible to measure) we decided to roughly estimate the expected value based on a simple model of the stellar wind.
+If we assume that the entire loss of the mass by a star is due to the wind, then a value of $\dot{M}$ (usually expressed in solar masses per year) can be easily translated to the number of escaping particles per year (or per second), if one assumes that all the mass escapes the star in form of protons.
+Next, we assumed that the number of escaping electrons is roughly the same as the number of protons (since electrons are much lighter they almost do not contribute to the stellar mass loss).
+Knowing the number of electrons escaping the star every second we can calculate how many of them will pass through an unit area (i.e. the particle flux) at any distance from the star, since we simply need to divide the number of escaping electrons by the area of the corresponding sphere.
+Next, if we assume some velocity of the stellar wind (we used 1000 km/s in our calculations), one can find the number density of the particles corresponding to the calculated amount of the particle flux.

+Using the above reasoning we estimated, that for the density of the escaping electrons to reach a value of a few millions of particles per cm$^3$ one needs to adopt the stellar mass loss of the order of $10^{-9} M_{\odot}/{\rm year}$.
+This mass-loss rate seems to be reasonable when comparing to values reported for this object by \citet{johnston96} and \citet{shannon2014} which is $\dot{M} \sim10^{-8} M_{\odot}/{\rm year}$.
+The observed value is by an order of magnitude larger than our estimate based on the absorption, but one has to remember that most of the stellar mass escapes a Be star though a slow equatorial wind, and in our model of absorption the pulsar spectra will be affected only by the weaker polar wind.